masnick/survey-review/_posts/2013-03-22-key_survey.md

 cons:
   - "Slow server makes creating and taking surveys difficult and annoying"
   - "User interface is dated, slow, difficult to use"
-  - "Missing (or could not find) response validation, radio buttion grids"
+  - "Missing (or could not find) response validation, radio button grids"
+  - "Opaque pricing (price not available on website)"
 ---